bUnit-dev/bUnit/docs/site/docs/providing-input/substituting-components.md

 bUnit makes it possible to substitute child components of a component under test with other components, e.g. mock components.
 This makes it possible to isolate a component under test from other components it depends on, e.g. 3rd party components.

-To substitute a component during a test, you must register the substitute, or a substitute factory, with the `ComponentFactories` collection on bUnit's `TestContext`.
+To substitute a component during a test, you must register the substitute, or a substitute factory, with the `ComponentFactories` collection on bUnit's `BunitContext`.

 > [!NOTE]
 > This feature is only available for test projects that target .NET 5 or later.